ACCSoftwareBootcamp/GitTest/names.md

-D Smyth is awesome
+Deng Smyth is awesome

-Eric is awesome too.
+Eric is awesome too. right

-Caryn is awesome too! :-)
+Caryn is awesome too! :-) so true